janole/video-chat/README.md

 |__SECRET__     |The auth secret used for accessing the TURN server via TURN REST API|__None__
 |__LISTEN_PORT__|The port number for the socket.io signalling server                 |__4999__

+#### Frontend

-The configuration of the frontend is (currently) done by volume-sharing the [env.js](https://github.com/janole/video-chat/blob/master/frontend/public/env.js) file to ``/usr/local/apache2/htdocs/env.js`` into the running frontend container.
+The configuration of the frontend is (currently) done by volume-sharing the [env.js](https://github.com/janole/video-chat/blob/master/frontend/public/env.js) file to: ``/usr/local/apache2/htdocs/env.js`` into the running frontend container.